yuxqiu/logic-parser/README.md

-## Tableau
+# logic-parser

-Tableau is a one-pass iterative parser and SAT solver for propositional and first-order logic.
+This project implements a one-pass iterative parser and SAT solver for propositional and first-order logic.

 ## Brief